- No application fee required.

 - Disseminate this science to the members by publishing research for national and international distribution and by sponsoring scientific meetings.

-Members may be elected from any state in the United States but typically are residents of the following states: Alabama, Arkansas, Colorado, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Texas, West Virginia, Wisconsin, Pennsylvania, New York and from the Canadian provinces of Alberta, Manitoba, Ontario and Saskatchewan.
+Members are academic leaders of medical schools in the Midwest although CSCTR has members throughout the U.S. and Canada.
+CSCTR defines Midwest as residents of the following states: Alabama, Arkansas, Colorado, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, Texas, West Virginia, Wisconsin, Pennsylvania, New York, and from the Canadian provinces of Alberta, Manitoba, Ontario, and Saskatchewan.
+However, members may be elected from anywhere.

 - Subscription for 12 issues of Translational Research: The Journal of Laboratory and Clinical Medicine at an 88% discount of individual subscription rates